Please read this prior to completing the package to ensure a timely determination on your case.

 Please see Administrative Policies and Procedures Manual - Policy 3430: Catastrophic Leave Program for more information.

-Catastrophic Leave is addressed by Administrative Policies and Procedures Manual - Policy 3430: Catastrophic Leave Program.
-The policy defines a catastrophic illness and/or injury as "an acute or prolonged illness or injury that is considered life-threatening or with the threat of serious residual disability which results in the employee's inability to work."
+Catastrophic Leave is addressed by University Administrative Policies - Policy 3430: Catastrophic Leave Program.
+The policy defines a catastrophic condition as "a serious, life-threatening illness or injury that results in a period of incapacity, whether continuous or intermittent."

 Key identifiers of a catastrophic illness or injury include:

-*Note that policy further explains that, "The University retains the right to determine whether the illness is 'serious' based on the information it receives from the medical provider."
-Employee Occupational Health Services (EOHS) evaluates the medical documentation from the clinical provider based on medical standards for illnesses and injuries to determine whether or not a condition meets the definition of catastrophic.
-Therefore, it is extremely important that the medical documentation accurately portray the condition so the EOHS can properly evaluate whether or not it is catastrophic.
-Elective procedures are specifically excluded in policy from being identified as catastrophic.
+The policy further explains that, "The University retains the right to determine whether the illness is 'serious' based on the information it receives from the medical provider."
+UNM’s Third Party Administrator (TPA) evaluates the medical documentation from the clinical provider based on medical standards for illnesses and injuries to determine whether or not a condition meets the definition of catastrophic.
+Therefore, it is extremely important that the medical documentation accurately portray the condition so the TPA can properly evaluate whether or not it is catastrophic.

-Medical professionals review the application in accordance with medical disability guidelines in order to assess the qualifications of the condition with the guidelines for the Catastrophic Leave Program.
+Medical professionals from the Third Party Administrator review the application in accordance with medical disability guidelines in order to assess the qualifications of the condition with the guidelines for the Catastrophic Leave Program.
 Consideration is given to the intensity of medical treatment required, the acute nature of the condition, the functioning ability of the individual, and any recent progression in the applicant's condition.
 A complete review ensures consistency in the application process.

 Please see the Short Term Disability page for more information.